bast/talk-dirac-lgpl/talk.md

 - No "make release"
 - Easier to test
-- Probably also less to do on a release branch since the release code is closer to `master`
+- Probably also less to do on a release branch since the release code is closer to `master` and already tested
 - Tarball can be downloaded directly from GitLab